Tomato, herb and lime salsa recipe

 For me, it’s perfect as a second dip alongside a yoghurt one with my homemade falafel recipe.
 Ok, so it might not be sticking with the traditional flavour combinations of this dish, but it is tasty, so I don’t really care!

-My family love this salsa alongside the KFC fake-away actually as it adds another tangy dimension, especially if I’ve not followed the spicing instructions quite right (this often happens when I’m in a rush – you’d think I’d have it down by now!).
+My family love this salsa alongside the KFC fake-away as it actually as it adds another tangy dimension, especially if I’ve not followed the spicing instructions quite right (this often happens when I’m in a rush – you’d think I’d have it down by now!).

 Are dips healthy on a diet?